Image Matching Filtering and Refinement by Planes and Beyond: MiHo implementation

-While a strict analytical formulation of the above problem which leads to a practical satisfying solution is not easy to derive, the heuristic found in~\cite{average_homography} can be exploited to modify RANSAC within MOP to account for the required constraints.
+While a strict analytical formulation of the MiHo problem which should lead to a practical satisfying solution is not easy to derive, the heuristic found in~\cite{average_homography} can be exploited to modify the base RANSAC employed by MOP described in Appendix~\ref{mop_ransac} to account for the required constraints.
 Specifically, each match $m$ is replaced by two corresponding matches $m_1=(\mathbf{x}_1,\mathbf{m})$ and $m_2=(\mathbf{m},\mathbf{x}_2)$ where $\mathbf{m}$ is the midpoint within the two keypoints

 Hence the RANSAC input match set $\mathcal{M}^k=\{m\}$ for the MOP $k$-th iteration is split in the two match sets $\mathcal{M}^k_1=\{m_1\}$ and $\mathcal{M}^k_2=\{m_2\}$.
 Within a RANSAC iteration, a sample $\mathcal{S}$ defined by Eq.~\ref{sample} is likewise split into